akka/akka/akka-docs/rst/java/http/routing-dsl/directives/scheme-directives/extractScheme.rst

 -----------
 Extracts the Uri scheme (i.e. "``http``", "``https``", etc.) for an incoming request.

-For rejecting a request if it doesn't match a specified scheme name, see the :ref:`-scheme-` directive.
+For rejecting a request if it doesn't match a specified scheme name, see the :ref:`-scheme-java-` directive.

 Example
 -------